Null37/reverse-engineering-challenge/README.md

 # reverse-engineering-challenge

-first of all test file and strings commands to know what we have in our hand file to know file type
+first of all test this binnary with file and strings commands to know what we have in our hand file command to know file type

 ![file command](https://i.ibb.co/Y2cJT4Q/command-file-test.png)